Mari-Wie/ArchCNL/CONTRIBUTING.md

 Issues can be closed when

-- the problem is solved, e.g. when an associated pull request solving the problem has benn merged into master, when the wiki has been updated, etc.
+- the problem is solved, e.g. when an associated pull request solving the problem has been merged into master, when the wiki has been updated, etc.
 - the issue is a duplicate of another issue or concerns a nonexistent problem.
 Communicate (preferably in the comment section) with the person who opened the issue before doing so to verify that the problem is indeed duplicate/nonexistent.
 - the problem is considered not (realistically) solveable after thorough examination.
 Write the reasons into the issue's comment section.
 The issue should only be closed with the approbal of at least one other contributor.

 ## Pull Requests

 - Work in a feature branch.
 Your branch should have a concise, unique, and meaningful name.
 Examples are `feature/feature-name`, `bugfix/bug-description`, and `refactor/some-class-or-module`.
-- When you work is done (see below), push your branch (if you have not done so already) and create a pull request.
+- When your work is done (see below), push your branch (if you have not done so already) and create a pull request.
 - Add a meaningful title and brief description.
 When your branch closes the issue number *X*, write `Closes #X` into the description.
 This tells Github to close the issue when the pull request is merged.
 If the issue is already describing the problem, the pull request does not have to contain a redundant description.
 - When enough other contributors are around (e.g. because a master project is currently running *hint* *hint*), let someone else review your changes.
 Incorporate your reviewer's feedback and inform him/her when you are done.
 The pull request is merged by the reviewer.